 Fasting six days of Shawwal, after the day of Eid, is a Sunnah.
-Prophet Muhammad (peace and blessings be upon him) is reported to have said, “Whoever fasts during the month of Ramadan and then follows it with six days of Shawwal will be (rewarded) as if he had fasted the entire year” (Muslim)
+Prophet Muhammad (peace be upon him) said, “Whoever fasts during the month of Ramadan and then follows it with six days of Shawwal will be (rewarded) as if he had fasted the entire year” (Muslim)

 It is not obligatory on the person who does this once or more often to continue doing it.
 He is not guilty of a sin if he does not fast these days.